Blenders are a versatile appliance that can make short work of many tasks

-For a blender that is considered mid-priced, but really does perform like a high-end appliance, look no further than the Breville BBL605XL Hemisphere Control (*Est. $200).
-Experts and owners say it works just as well as pricey Vitamix and Blendtec blenders.
-This is the top choice for those who want a heavy-duty blender, but don't want to pay upwards of $400.
+For a blender that is considered mid-priced, but performs like a high-end appliance, look no further than the Breville BBL605XL Hemisphere Control (Est. $200).
+Experts and owners say it works just as well as pricey Vitamix and Blendtec blenders in almost every task -- wrangling tough greens like kale or spinach being the chief exception.
+The Breville is the top choice for those who want a heavy-duty blender, but don't want to pay upwards of $450.

-It gets high scores from experts in comparison testing for a variety of tasks, from crushing ice to making nut flours and butters, and for blending consistency for pesto, soups, sauces and yogurt.
+The Breville Hemisphere gets high scores from experts in comparison testing for a variety of tasks, from crushing ice to making nut flours and butters, and for blending consistency for pesto, soups, sauces and yogurt.
 It can even handle blocks of cold cheese as well as the big boys.
-It's super easy to use, say owners, with intuitive controls that take much of the guesswork out of deciding which setting to use for which job.
+The Breville Hemisphere is super easy to use, say owners, with intuitive controls that take much of the guesswork out of deciding which setting to use for which job.
 It has five speeds and three presets -- including a very popular "smoothie" button that makes a perfect smoothie in less than one minute.
-All parts are dishwasher safe, and the hemispherical shape (which gives this blender its name) of the jar keeps food from getting stuck and makes it easy to empty.
+All parts are dishwasher safe, and the hemispherical shape of the jar (which gives this blender its name) keeps food from getting stuck and makes it easy to empty.

-As if top performance isn't enough, the Breville Hemisphere is one of the most attractive blenders in this report.
-In addition to the brushed metal finish of the BBL605XL, it is available in Black Sesame as the Breville BBL605BSXL (Est. $200) and in Cranberry Red as the Breville BBL605CBXL (Est. $200).
+As if top performance isn't enough, the Breville Hemisphere is also reported to be an extremely attractive appliance.
+It's available in brushed silver, black and red.
 At 16.5 inches tall, the Hemisphere Control blender might not fit under every counter, but, at 7 inches by 8 inches, it's not a space hog otherwise.
 The 48 ounce capacity jug is BPA free.

 An inexpensive countertop blender might be all you need

 The Ninja NJ600 gets outstanding reviews from experts and owners for its ice crushing ability, with users saying that if you want to make everything from smoothies to snow cones, this is the blender for you.
 That heavy-duty vibe helps it perform well at other challenging tasks as well, like chopping nuts and making nut butters.
-Users who primarily want to blend salsas or make smoothies that incorporate leafy greens say that it doesn't blend well enough and leaves chunks, but it does puree well; creating smooth soups, dips and sauces.
-Ninja makes a few other blenders in this price class that also get good reviews in general.
+Users who primarily want to blend salsas or make smoothies that incorporate leafy greens say that it doesn't blend these tough items evenly enough and leaves chunks, but it does puree well; creating smooth soups, dips and sauces.